dropseed/codeplus/README.md

 This library does not do syntax highlighting!
 That means you can use any server-side (or client-side) syntax highlighter you want and codeplus will add the interactive features after the fact.

-To render filenames all you need to do is start your code block with a comment line that starts with `# <filename>:`
+To render filenames all you need to do is start your code block with a comment line that says the filename:

 ```yaml
 # .pullapprove.yml